 - Facilities in a variety of industrial sectors (including manufacturing, metal mining, and electric power generation) and some federal facilities.

 - The Electronic Reporting Rule, effective January 21, 2014, requires facilities to submit, revise, and withdraw non-trade secret TRI forms via TRI-MEweb, U.S. EPA's online TRI reporting application.
-Training is available for basic and advanced TRI reporting concepts.
 Facilities making Trade Secret Submissions will still be completed on paper forms, including TRI forms R and A.

 - Indiana participates in the TRI Data Exchange and the TRI Report that is submitted to the U.S. EPA will simultaneously be sent to Indiana; therefore no paper or electronic reports should be sent to the state.
 Indiana does not impose additional requirements on facilities beyond what is required by federal law and regulations.